Start Your FREE 2024 EMT Test Practice Test

 Airway, Respiration, and Ventilation

-Around 20% of the EMT exam will contain questions related to airway and breathing.
+Around 18 to 22% of the EMT exam will contain questions related to airway and breathing.
 To do well on this section of the test, you should have a thorough understanding of the anatomy of the airway and the functions of each part.
 Additionally, you will need to be able to evaluate a patient’s airway, recognize the right ventilation treatment in an emergency, and carry out basic breathing treatments.

 Cardiology and Resuscitation

 Throughout the EMT test, you will be held responsible for knowing how the cardiovascular system usually functions and what to do if it doesn’t do its job sufficiently.
 There will be questions on the anatomy of this system and therapies that can help in emergency situations.
 Patient assessment will play a huge role in decisions you make about emergency care, and you will need to use information about each situation to determine the best care route.
+About 20 to 24% of the questions will assess this area of emergency medicine.

 EMS Operations

 These questions will cover all of the procedures related to the emergency care system.
 You’ll need to know how to assess an accident scene and the best practices for transporting the sick and injured.
 Knowledge of procedures for dealing with situations such as hazardous materials and traffic will also be important.
 The handling of major disasters and terrorism are covered in this section, as well.
+On the EMT test, you will see that between 10 and 14% of the questions concern EMT operations.

 Medical and Obstetrics/Gynecology